Utah Summer League 2018: Schedule of Dates, Times, Points System and Format

 Format

-Each of the four teams will play three games in Utah before moving on to the Las Vegas Summer League.
+Each of the four teams will play three games in Utah before moving on to the Las Vegas Summer League, which gets underway on July 6.

-The team with the best record of the four teams after the collection of games will be the champion of the Utah Summer League.
+The team with the best record of the four teams after the collection of games will be the champion.

 Unlike past summer formats, there's no unique point system being utilized in the Utah Summer League.

-Lottery Picks Square Off In Utah Opener
+Lottery Picks Square Off in Utah Opener

 The most intriguing matchup of the Utah Summer League is the first.

-Trae Young and the Atlanta Hawks take on Jaren Jackson Jr. and the Memphis Grizzlies Monday in a showcase of lottery selections.
+Trae Young and the Atlanta Hawks take on Jaren Jackson Jr. and the Memphis Grizzlies on Monday in a showcase of lottery selections.

-Young is already under the spotlight because he was traded on draft night to Hawks from the Dallas Mavericks in exchange for Luka Doncic.
+Young is already under the spotlight because he was traded on draft night to the Hawks from the Dallas Mavericks in exchange for Luka Doncic.

-Although he can't be fully judged until the NBA regular season begins, Young could give us a look into what he brings to the Hawks, with his ball-handling and three-point skills under the microscope the most.
+Although he can't be judged until the NBA regular season begins, Young could give us a look into what he brings to the Hawks, with his ball-handling and three-point skills under the microscope.

-As for Jackson, he's under a little less pressure because he landed in Memphis, and because he doesn't have an incredible supporting cast around him.
+As for Jackson, he's under a little less pressure because he landed in Memphis and because he doesn't have an incredible supporting cast around him.

-Jackson is the highest profile player on the Grizzlies summer roster, but he'll have plenty of competition during practice down low alongside Ivan Rabb, Anas Mahmoud and Deyonta Davis, who also went to Michigan State.
+Jackson is the highest-profile player on the Grizzlies summer roster, but he will have plenty of competition during practice down low alongside Ivan Rabb, Anas Mahmoud and Deyonta Davis, who also went to Michigan State.

 While they won't go head-to-head on every possession since they play different positions, Young and Jackson should be the focal points of their respective offenses, which will inevitably lead to comparisons given their stature.

-Allen Gets Chance To Shine In Front Of Home Fans
+Allen Gets Chance to Shine in Front of Home Fans

-Grayson Allen left Duke as a controversial figure due to the on-court antics that occurred in his four collegiate seasons.
+Grayson Allen left Duke as a controversial figure because of the on-court antics that occurred in his four collegiate seasons.

 None of that matters now, as Allen is a member of the Utah Jazz and must win over the home fans and the Jazz coaching staff with his play on the court.

-The No. 21 overall pick in the 2018 NBA draft should be able to develop a level of comfort in three games on his home court, and it helps Allen that he's the marquee name on the team's Summer League roster.
+The No. 21 overall pick in the 2018 NBA draft should be able to develop a level of comfort in three games on his home court, and it helps Allen that he's the marquee name on the team's summer-league roster.

 Former collegiate stars Isaac Haas and Georges Niang will play for the Jazz in the summer, but they prefer to do their damage in the paint.

-That leaves Allen with the opportunity to develop into a Summer League star with his three-point shooting, which could lead to the shooting guard gaining a valuable amount of confidence entering the regular season.
+That leaves Allen with the opportunity to develop into a summer-league star with his three-point shooting, which could give the shooting guard confidence entering the regular season.

-If Allen is able to thrive throughout the summer, it could set the tone for him thriving right away alongside Donovan Mitchell in Utah's backcourt when the regular season opens in October.
+If Allen is able to thrive throughout the summer, it could set him up for immediate success alongside Donovan Mitchell in Utah's backcourt when the regular season begins in October.

 Follow Joe on Twitter, @JTansey90.